SurajDeSilva/PINNs-For-Non-Linear-Odes/README.md

-# PINNs-For-Non-Linear-Odes
-This repository explores the use of Physics-Informed Neural Networks (PINNs) to solve nonlinear differential equations and estimate parameters in dynamical systems
+This repository explores the use of Physics-Informed Neural Networks (PINNs) to solve nonlinear differential equations and estimate parameters in dynamical systems.
+By embedding physical laws into neural networks, PINNs offer accurate and efficient solutions compared to traditional numerical methods.
+The project includes case studies demonstrating the effectiveness of PINNs in real-world scientific and engineering applications.